jkempf42/kube-volttron/gateway-node/README.md

 connected to the site's local area network with routing to the Internet.
-A gateway pod with a Volttron deployment acts as an intermediary between the IoT devices running on site and the Volttron Central pod running on the control node, either at a central on-prem site or in a cloud VM.
+A gateway pod with a Volttron deployment acts as an intermediary between the IoT devices running on site and the Volttron Central pod running on the control node.
-The gateway pod monitors IoT devices on the site, reports the data back to the Volttron Central node running in the cloud, and conveys commands from Volttron Central to the devices.
+The gateway pod monitors IoT devices on the site, reports the data back to the Volttron Central historian running in the central node, and conveys commands from Volttron Central to the devices.
+In the kube-volttron prototype, the gateway node runs in a VirtualBox VM, monitors a simulated service running directly the host, and reports back to the Volttron Central historian also running in a VirtualBox VM on the same host.

 You have a choice of two different preconfigured containerized Volttron microservices for two IoT device simulators to try out: